VL-JEPA: Joint Embedding Predictive Architecture for Vision-language

 TL;DR: We introduce a vision-language model based on JEPA, that achieves competitive socres while being more efficient during training and inference.

 Abstract: We introduce VL-JEPA, a vision-language model built on a Joint Embedding Predictive Architecture (JEPA).
 Instead of autoregressively generating tokens as in classical VLMs, VL-JEPA predicts continuous embeddings of the target texts.
-By learning in an abstract representation space, the model can focus on task-relevant semantics while abstracting away surface-level linguistic variability.
+By learning in an abstract representation space, the model focuses on task-relevant semantics while abstracting away surface-level linguistic variability.
 In a strictly controlled comparison against standard token-space VLM training with the same vision encoder and training data, VL-JEPA achieves stronger performance while having 50% fewer trainable parameters.
 At inference time, a lightweight text decoder is invoked only when needed to translate VL-JEPA predicted embeddings into text.
-We show that VL-JEPA natively supports selective decoding that can reduce the number of decoding operations by approximately 2.85× while maintaining similar performance compared to dense non-adaptive uniform decoding.
-Beyond generation, the embedding-space formulation naturally supports open-vocabulary classification, text-to-video retrieval, and discriminative VQA without any architecture modification.
+We show that VL-JEPA natively supports selective decoding that reduces the number of decoding operations by ~2.85× while maintaining similar performance compared to non-adaptive uniform decoding.
+Beyond generation, VL-JEPA's embedding space naturally supports open-vocabulary classification, text-to-video retrieval, and discriminative VQA without any architecture modification.
 On eight video classification and eight video retrieval datasets, the average performance of VL-JEPA surpasses that of CLIP, SigLIP2, and Perception Encoder.
-At the same time, the model achieves comparable performance to classical VLMs (InstructBLIP, QwenVL) on four VQA datasets: GQA, TallyQA, POPE, and POPEv2, despite only having 1.6B parameters.
+At the same time, the model achieves comparable performance to classical VLMs (InstructBLIP, QwenVL) on four VQA datasets—GQA, TallyQA, POPE, and POPEv2—despite having only 1.6B parameters.

 Primary Area: foundation or frontier models, including LLMs